Chart Color Schemes

 Pallara is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Pallara has one of the most culturally diverse populations in Australia, with 62.0% speaking a language other than English at home and 56.8% born overseas.
-Christianity is the predominant religion, comprising 34.6% of Pallara's population.
-Hinduism is notably overrepresented, making up 16.7%, compared to the Greater Brisbane average of 6.1%.
+Christianity is the predominant religion in Pallara, comprising 34.6% of its population.
+Hinduism is significantly overrepresented, making up 16.7%, which is substantially higher than the Greater Brisbane average of 6.1%.

 Frequently Asked Questions - Diversity